 Contact Our Office for Assistance

 If you have been in a car accident with a drunk driver, we know how devastating the situation is for you and your family.
 Liz and Matt Quick take an aggressive approach to recovery in every case they handle, and in DUI accidents, also look to the law to hold the driver accountable for their actions in the hopes of deterring similar conduct in the future.
+We can also explore other avenues, such as dram shop liability, to ensure all negligent parties are held responsible for their actions.
 To schedule an initial office consultation, contact us online or call us at (425) 576-8150.